Growth & Development Resources

 For more tips on managing volunteers, take a look at the Scouts website.

-There are loads of places you can look for new people to join your Executive Committee – it doesn’t have to just be within Scouting!
+There are loads of places you can look for new people to join your Trustee Board – it doesn’t have to just be within Scouting!
 How about:

 - Job Centres